- CYAC Home

 | paper engineering |

 decorations by: Depends on type of illustration.
-If the decorations are actual pictures, no matter their size, decorator should get an ill. added entry.
-For other decorations, we decide if they are significant enough to warrant the added entry on a case-by-case basis.
+If the decorations are actual pictures, no matter their size, decorator should get an access point for the illustrator.
+For other decorations, we decide if they are significant enough to warrant the access point on a case-by-case basis.

-Note that the following functions are NOT given an added entry: penciled by, inker, illustrator same as compiler or editor, illustrator same as main entry, colorist, and colored by.
+Note that the following functions are NOT given an additional access point: penciled by, inker, illustrator same as compiler or editor, illustrator same as primary access point, colorist, and colored by.